 |Weight pulling is a great activity for you and your dog, and it doesn’t matter if you have one dog or ten, you can still

 be competitive with proper training.
-The sport goes back almost forty years in organized form, and has showed up
+The sport goes back over forty years in organized form, and has showed up in

 I think it best to start with a puppy.
 Introduce them to a harness around 2 months of age.
 I feel it’s unnecessary to

 allow them to run around in the harness to ‘get used to it’, I’d rather they associate it with pulling right from the